flimflam-austin/hugo-cms-test/content/quick_reads/20210215-18-02-17-presidents-day/index.md

       years; it became a federal holiday 80 years after his death.
     _key: card-4-6e4840d1-cd94-4e3a-b8df-21e4764f1576
   - order: 4
+    useCheckmark: false
     body: >-
       ## What About Pres.
 Lincoln?

-      President Lincoln was born on **February 12, 1809.
-(BTW – some states recognize Presidents Day, rather than Washington’s Birthday, to include other leaders).**
+      President Lincoln was born on**February 12, 1809.
+(BTW – some states
+      recognize Presidents Day, rather than Washington’s Birthday, to include other leaders).**